aboutcoders/scheduler-bundle/README.md

 }
 ```

-###Update AppKernel.php of your Symfony Application

-Add the AbcSchedulerBundle to your kernel bootstrap sequence, in the `$bundles` array.
+Then include the bundle in the AppKernel.php class

 ```php
 public function registerBundles()